 Cloud foundry has several interesting features which distinguish it from other cloud offerings, such as micro cloud which allows one to run a cloud instance on a local box.
 Additionally cloud foundry platform is not limited to vmware offerings - it can be installed, and run in internally hosted data centers.
 The best part, for me at least, is that it currently provides very generous free offerings for devs which I'm about to tap to deploy my dummy app to vmware hosted implementation.
 Time permitting I can build some features into the application to explore some freely available services such as mongo, solr, etc.. in the future.

-Getting started is fairly simple.
+Getting started with cloud foundry Getting started is fairly simple.
 Personally, the single wrinkle in the process was the fact that I had to wait about 24 hours to be approved and granted access to the platform following registration process.
 Here are getting started steps

 1. Register for a free account here